COMSOC-Community/comsoc-website/README.md

 ---
 ```

-Note that markdown files can incorporate HTML tags if you need more flexibility on the
+Note that markdown files can incorporate HTML tags in case you need more flexibility for the display.
-display.

 ### Style